 During her senior year at Carnegie Mellon she helped to run the Heritage Scholarship Campaign, which raised over $180,000 to start a substantial undergraduate merit scholarship for future School of Music students at CMU.

-Currently, Alyssa is pursuing two Master’s Degrees in violin and conducting at New England Conservatory where she has won fellowships with Grammy nominated ensemble, A Far Cry, and the Boston Chamber Music Society.
+In 2019, Alyssa finished a double Master’s program in violin and conducting at New England Conservatory where she has won fellowships with Grammy nominated ensemble, A Far Cry, and the Boston Chamber Music Society.
 In the summer of 2016, she formally began her conducting studies at the Pierre Monteux School.
 In November of 2017, she made her Jordan Hall conducting debut in the Gunther Schuller Memorial Concert.
 She has been a conducting scholar under the tutelage of Gerard Schwarz at the Eastern Music Festival, and has acted as assistant conductor to Scott Yoo at the Colorado College Summer Music Festival and to Paul Polivnick at the New Hampshire Summer Music Festival.
 Alyssa is the Artistic Director of the Boston Festival Orchestra, a new summer orchestra in Boston slated to have its inaugural season in the summer of 2020.
 Alyssa is also the violinist of Hub New Music, a mixed ensemble with a focus on premiering new works of classical music.
 They enjoy a busy touring schedule all around the country, and participate in multiple residencies at various universities.
 In her free time, Alyssa has a small photography business, enjoys dancing, and hopes to write a novel.

 Artistic Director, Alyssa Wang, leads the Boston Festival Orchestra for its inaugural season.

 Hub New Music spends a week at Lake George Music Festival.

 Alyssa plays the epic Brahms Double with cellist, Evan Kahn.